 1. Provide Them With An Outlet

 You might be surprised how creative thinking can be encouraged through an array of activities.
-If you’re musically inclined, you can teach your kids at a young age how to play instruments.
+There are many avenues you can explore to encourage your child to be creative.
+For instance, if you’re musically inclined, you can teach your kids at a young age how to play instruments.

 Apart from that, you can send your kids to a theater class, let them join an art club, or simply block off time during the weekend to bake treats together.
 Enrolling them to a class or a summer camp would allow them to bond with other children, form friendships, and learn new skills.
 This can help strengthen their creativity and motivate them to engage in fun pursuits.

 Nonetheless, take note that some activities might not seem interesting or enjoyable to them.
+If you force them to go to classes they don’t enjoy, they may hesitate to try new experiences in the future.
 Hence, take active interest and ask your kids for suggestions.
 They might also want to share current curiosities or activities that resonate with their personality.
 However, if they’re quite unsure, you can provide them with outlets to express their creativity.
 From there, you can have an idea which class would suit them well.

 Additionally, creativity isn’t limited to music and artistic expressions.
 You can gift your kids with activity books and play-based learning tools where they can answer questions after reading a story, connect the dots in illustrations, and the like.
-They can tackle this after school or during weekends.
+You can invest in play-based learning tools / learn through play activities to make them interested in arts.
+Also, try to set up a schedule when they’ll use the tools you give them so they can tackle and look forward to this after school or during weekends.
 You can also guide them in designing personalized items, such as socks, that they’ll surely love wearing.
 Simply look into different online print-on-demand shops to find out more about his option.

 2. Encourage Them To Wonder